 Dear Dreamers and Dream Makers,

-Our 2018 Michigan Youth Impact Program has completed its program that utilized United States Marines, University of Michigan football players, and public-school teachers from Detroit to create trust, develop leadership and make an impact on the direction of young boys lives from the inner-city of Detroit, Michigan.
+Our 2018 Michigan Youth Impact Program has completed its program that utilized United States Marines, University of Michigan football players, and public-school teachers from Detroit to create trust, develop leadership, and make an impact on the direction of young boys’ lives from the inner-city of Detroit, Michigan.

-Our focus this year was addressing major issues effecting urban school districts, as well as, enriching English Language Arts, Science, Mathematics, and Life skills.
+Our focus this year was addressing major issues affecting urban school districts, as well as, enriching English Language Arts, Science, Mathematics, and Life skills.
 To do this, our at-risk youth worked on developing respect for institutions, authority figures, and themselves for their foundation to propel in learning environments and academic institutions that they will engage in once leaving our program.

 In Detroit schools, over 50% of Detroit students are chronically absent.
 It is one of the worst rates in the country.
 It is difficult to have students show up for consecutive days including weekends, yet we had 63% of our boys with perfect attendance.
 This is no small feat for getting our participating youth on buses at 7:00 am each day as they rode the buses back and forth from Detroit and Ann Arbor.
 With the 2 hours plus drive on a bus each day, these boys showed determination to complete the program.

-Once at the Michigan Stadium, the “Big House” in Ann Arbor, our youth participants sat in teams for breakfast and lunch to enjoy meals prepared by the same food service as the University of Michigan student athletes.
+Once at the Michigan Stadium, the “Big House” in Ann Arbor, our youth participants sat in teams for breakfast and lunch to enjoy meals prepared by the same food service as the University of Michigan student-athletes.
 It is just as important to fuel our youth with knowledge as it is with healthy food.
 This also included a presentation and discussion by the athletic nutritionist who dispelled some myths for them regarding food and existing habits that can be changed to a healthier lifestyle.

-Active involvement from the University of Michigan staff and student athletes brought about an experience that was like none other for the boys.
-Head coach, Jim Harbaugh and his father, Jack Harbaugh both spoke to the boys to help motivate and encourage them through tough adversity revealed through the program.
+Active involvement from the University of Michigan staff and student-athletes brought about an experience that was like none other for the boys.
+Head coach, Jim Harbaugh, and his father, Jack Harbaugh both spoke to the boys to help motivate and encourage them through tough adversity revealed through the program.
 Throughout the program the mantra, “Who has it better than us?
 NOBODY!” could be heard echoing on the field and into the locker room from the first to the last day.

 One of the key components to the success of the Michigan YIP is the academic component.
 The University of Michigan is held in high regard in our nation as one of our great academic and athletic institutions for the rigor and competitiveness on and off the field.
-We too, raised the bar for the boys participating in our program.
+We too raised the bar for the boys participating in our program.
 These students, who are generally 1 to 2 grades below grade level, were challenged with not only completing tasks but ascertaining real live solutions to problems by applying lessons from the tasks.

 English/Language Arts took on the challenge of poetry this year.
 Not only were our participating youth taught and tested on the mechanics of poetry, but they were encouraged to write poetry themselves.
 We saw an increase in achievement of 19%.
 One of our teachers presented the boys with his own original poem showing that even as an adult we can have “the freedom to fly.”

 Mathematics was the biggest challenge this year for our students as we asked them to not only understand how to multiply facts, but we pushed them with word problems that involved multiple ways of thinking.
 The student achievement was the lowest in this area, as growth was limited to 8.7%.
-It was interesting to unravel the layers of misconceptions regarding these problems and finding out that some of the biggest issues were related to decoding and reading and not the actual mathematics to solve the problems.
-A more focused delivery of targeted arithmetic skills will be implemented in the future, while higher order thinking and real-life applications will be addressed in the STEM/science component.
+It was interesting to unravel the layers of misconceptions regarding these problems and find out that some of the biggest issues were related to decoding and reading and not the actual mathematics to solve the problems.
+A more focused delivery of targeted arithmetic skills will be implemented in the future, while higher-order thinking and real-life applications will be addressed in the STEM/science component.

 Leadership was a new category for testing this year.
 The boys were challenged with learning the Marine Corps 14 Leadership Traits.
 We found a surprising gain of 24.2%.
 The participants were challenged by learning these traits by listening throughout the day for the traits and studying at home.
-The Marines and student athletes did a wonderful job integrating these traits on and off the field.
+The Marines and student-athletes did a wonderful job integrating these traits on and off the field.
 More formal lessons and activities regarding these traits will be explored in the future.